appfeel/gulp-basic-hint-reporter/README.md

 ### `showFileSummary`
 Default: `true`

-Enables or disables file summary on console (when disabled only a global summary will be shown).
+Enables or disables file summary on console (just a global summary will be shown when disabled).

+### `fail`
+Default: `false`

+Forces reporter to fail if errors are found.

 ## License